What is Asthma?

 Asthma Symptoms and Warning Signs

-Generally, the most common signs of asthma are the same regardless of your gender or age.
+Generally, the most common symptoms of asthma are the same regardless of your gender or age.

 Common Asthma Symptoms